AndreasWehe/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 * Pin to a stable and versioned image.
 Ensure you are not fetching the latest image so it does not automatically update underlying tools between runs.
 * If you need to update the image frequently, pin any relevant tools to a specific version when creating your image.
 * Add `--x-abi-tools-use-exact-versions` to your vcpkg invocation.
-This fixes the ABI of your tools based on the version in `vcpkgTools.xml`; vcpkg fetches its own copy if necessary.
+This fixes the ABI of your tools based on the version in `vcpkg-tools.json`; vcpkg fetches its own copy if necessary.

 #### Cause 4: GitHub Hosted Runners updated underlying tools.

 Hosted GitHub runners update compilers and tools weekly.

 * Add `--x-abi-tools-use-exact-versions` to your vcpkg invocation.
-This fixes the ABI of your tools based on the version in `vcpkgTools.xml`; vcpkg fetches its own copy if necessary.
+This fixes the ABI of your tools based on the version in `vcpkg-tools.json`; vcpkg fetches its own copy if necessary.

 ### <a name="other-options"></a> Other Options